-County Mediation: Involves all county civil cases, including small claims, and landlord/tenant actions.
-In 2011, 13,715 small claims and county civil cases were referred to mediation in Orange and Osceola Counties.
-Approximately 70% of these mediated cases reached an agreement.
+County Mediation: Involves all county civil, small claims, and landlord/tenant cases.
+In 2012, 15,626 small claims, county civil and landlord/tenant cases were referred to mediation in Orange and Osceola Counties.
+Of the 3,698 cases that were mediated, almost 70% reached an agreement.

-Family Mediation: Consists of mediation in family cases, including divorces, paternity, visitation, parental rights, temporary matters, child support, and issues that arise in cases that may have already been before a judge.
-In 2011, 4,065 family cases were referred to mediation in Orange and Osceola Counties.
-Approximately 65% of those cases mediated reached full or partial agreement.
+Family Mediation: Consists of mediation in family cases, including divorce, paternity, parental responsibility, timesharing, child support, temporary matters, and issues that arise in cases that may have already been before a judge.
+In 2012, 4,051 family cases were referred to mediation in Orange and Osceola Counties.
+Of the 3,199 cases that were mediated, approximately 65% reached full or partial agreement.

 Juvenile Dependency Mediation: Involves cases with accusations of child abuse, neglect, or abandonment.
-The parent, attorney, or guardian ad litem who is assigned to advocate for the child's best interests and the Department of Children and Family Services discuss case plans for reunification or termination of parental rights.
-In 2011, 138 cases were referred to mediation in Orange and Osceola Counties.
+The parent, attorney, or guardian ad litem who is assigned to advocate for the child's best interests, and the Department of Children and Family Services discuss case plans for reunification or termination of parental rights.
+In 2012, 116 cases were referred to mediation in Orange and Osceola Counties.

 Parenting Coordination: This program serves as an outreach to families in conflict.
 There are approximately 30 trained and certified Parenting Coordinators whose goal is to reduce stress and high conflict in children of divorced and divorcing parents.
 They assist parents in learning to co-parent their children by implementing a parenting plan.
 This oftentimes involves teaching the parents new communication skills, new conflict resolution skills, and new thought patterns for child-focused thinking.
 The Parenting Coordinator makes recommendations to the parties and, when necessary, has the ability to make limited decisions within the scope of the court's order of appointment.
-In 2011, Parenting Coordinators rendered approximately 2,600 hours of service to families.
-For more information about the Parenting Coordination program, 407-836-2116 or email at ctadrfl@ocnjcc.org.
+In 2012, Parenting Coordinators rendered approximately 2,600 hours of service to families.
+For more information about the Parenting

+Coordination program, contact Genie Williams at 407-836-2395 or email her at ctadgw2@ocnjcc.org.

-Domestic Violence Court -- The Domestic Violence Court has dramatically changed the way domestic violence and other familyrelated cases are heard and processed.
-In 2011, there were 5,172 domestic violence injunctions filed with the court.
+Domestic Violence Court -- The new Domestic Violence Court has dramatically changed the way domestic violence and other family-related cases are heard and processed.
+In 2012, there were 5,158 domestic violence injunctions filed with the court.
 Streamlining the way in which these cases are processed ensures more accountability, addresses a variety of safety issues, enhances enforcement efforts, and provides judges with the comprehensive information they need to make consistent and informed decisions.
 There are 3 courtrooms on the 16th floor of the Orange County Courthouse set aside to hear cases where domestic violence has been alleged.
 Security officials direct the petitioners and the respondents to separate, secure reception areas.
 All cases are heard individually.
 In addition, cases are scheduled in blocks of time throughout the day so parties do not have to spend hours at the courthouse.
 For more information, in Orange County call 407-836-0579.
 In Osceola County, domestic violence cases are handled by the Unified Family Court judges.
 Please call 407-742-2531 for more information.